 The physician will ask about the symptoms and when they began.
 He or she will also ask if any of the patient’s family members have experienced similar symptoms in the past.
 Patients are advised to report gastrointestinal issues and eye problems, as these may be related to psoriatic arthritis and other autoimmune diseases.

-The physician will also examine the joints to look for tenderness, swelling or stiffness—signs of inflammation, which may indicate the presence of arthritis.
+The physician will examine the joints to look for tenderness, swelling, or stiffness.
+These are signs of inflammation and may indicate the presence of arthritis.

 In This Article: